srozemuller/AzAvd/Docs/Get-AvdSessionHost.md

 ```

 ## DESCRIPTION
-The function will update sessionhosts drainmode to true or false.
-This can be one sessionhost or all of them.
+This function will grab all the sessionhost from a specific Azure Virtual Desktop hostpool.

 ## EXAMPLES